-Regulation Arterial Class A Collector Class B Local Class C Right-of-way width 80 feet 60 feet 50 feet Travelled way width 3-inch pavement 24 feet 24 feet 20 feet Shoulder width asphalt surface treatment 8 feet 4 feet 4 feet Minimum 0.5% 0.5% 0.5% Maximum 8.0% 8.0% 8.0% Maximum grade within 100 feet of intersections 2.0% 2.0% 2.0% Minimum angle of intersection 75° 75° 75 Minimum centerline radii 600 feet 300 feet 150 feet Intersection radii: Class A to 50 feet 50 feet 30 feet Class B to 50 feet 30 feet 30 feet Class C to 30 feet 30 feet 30 feet Minimum tangent length between reverse curves 100 feet 100 feet 100 feet Rate of superelevation per foot .08feet .08 feet .08 feet Slope of pavement (minimum) 3/8 inch per foot 3/8 inch per foot 3/8 inch per foot Slope of shoulder (minimum) 5/8 inch perfoot 5/8 inch per foot 5/8 inch perfoot Intersection sight distance 400 feet 200 feet 200 feet
+Regulation Arterial Class A Collector Class B Local Class C Right-of-way width 80 feet 60 feet 50 feet Travelled way width 3-inch pavement 24 feet 24 feet 20 feet Shoulder width asphalt surface treatment 8 feet 4 feet 4 feet Minimum 0.5% 0.5% 0.5% Maximum 8.0% 8.0% 8.0% Maximum grade within 100 feet of intersections 2.0% 2.0% 2.0% Minimum angle of intersection 75° 75° 75 Minimum centerline radii 600 feet 300 feet 150 feet Intersection radii: Class A to 50 feet 50 feet 30 feet Class B to 50 feet 30 feet 30 feet Class C to 30 feet 30 feet 30 feet Minimum tangent length between reverse curves 100 feet 100 feet 100 feet Rate of superelevation per foot .08feet .08 feet .08 feet Slope of pavement (minimum) 3/8 inch per foot 3/8 inch per foot 3/8 inch per foot Slope of shoulder (minimum) 5/8 inch perfoot 5/8 inch per foot 5/8 inch perfoot Intersection sight distance 400 feet 200 feet 200 feet NOTE: Any location on a proposed street shall be accessible by a ten-percent or less grade.

-NOTE: Any location on a proposed street shall be accessible by a ten-percent or less grade.
+ten-percent or less grade.

 - (2) Alignment.
 Streets shall be laid out so as to intersect as nearly as possible at right angles to their centerline offsets.
 Street jogs at intersections with centerline offsets less than one hundred twenty-five (125) feet shall be avoided. - (3) Superelevation.
-All roadway curves shall be superelevated at a rate of eight-tenths (0.08) feet per foot and shall have adequate superelevation runoff. - (4) Vertical curves.
+All roadway curves shall be superelevated at a rate of eighttenths (0.08) feet per foot and shall have adequate superelevation runoff. - (4) Vertical curves.
 All changes of roadway grade shall be connected by vertical curves of sufficient length to afford adequate sight distance and safe transition from one grade to another grade. - (5) Intersection sight distances.
 All roadway intersections shall be designed to have the specified corner sight distances [NOTE: Corner sight distance measured from a point on the minor street at least fifteen (15) feet from the edge of the major street pavement and measured from an eye height of three and three-fourths (3 3/4) feet on the minor street to a height of object of four and a half (4.5) feet on the major street]. - (6) Design of intersection roadway surfaces.
 Intersection roadway pavements shall have a paved transition area at all corners to accommodate turning movements. - (7) Bridges.
-All bridges shall be as wide as the required pavement for that class road plus four (4) feet and shall conform to Standard Specifications for Road and Bridge Construction, State of New Hampshire, Department of Public Works and Highways. - (8) Cui-de-sacs.
-Permanent cui-de-sacs shall not exceed six hundred (600) feet in length and shall be provided with a circular turnaround with a centerline radius of not less than sixty (60) feet and a pavement width of twenty (20) feet.
-The center island shall be landscaped adequately. - (9) Temporary dead-end streets.
-Temporary dead-end streets shall have the turnaround leg of the L-shaped turnaround not less than thirty (30) feet long measured from the closest edge of pavement of the street and shall be as wide as the street which it serves with a fifty-foot radius transitional area at the corner.
+All bridges shall be as wide as the required pavement for that class road plus four (4) feet and shall conform to Standard Specifications for Road and Bridge Construction, State of New Hampshire, Department of Public Works and Highways. - (8) Dead-end roads.Cul-de-sacs.
+Permanent dead-end roadscul-de-sacs shall not exceed six hundred (600) feet in length measured from the intersection to the farthest edge of roadway.
+All culs-de-sac and shall be provided with a circular turnaround with a centerline radius of not less than sixty (60) feet and a pavement width of twenty (20) feet.
+The center island shall be landscaped adequately.